 The best therapists are creative, innovative, and intuitive.
 They don’t insist on following a fixed routine.

-Examples when change is good and wins over tradition
+Examples of when change is good and wins over tradition

 The same thing happens when Thai Massage is not done on a floor mat as in Thailand, but is adapted to a massage table.
 Again, techniques need to be modified to work in a different environment.